-Karen and David knew it was over for their charming weatherboard cottage in Sydney's Inner West, when they found out Karen was expecting twin girls, just 20 months after they'd had their first child, Chloe.
+Karen and David knew it would be a tight fit in their charming weatherboard cottage in Sydney's inner west when they found out Karen was expecting twin girls just 20 months after they'd had their first child, Chloe.
 "The twins were a complete surprise and as they became mobile things became tricky.
-We got to the state where we needed more space and looking down the track we wanted to give them their own bedrooms" she said.
+We got to the state where we needed more space and looking down the track we wanted to give them their own bedrooms," she said.

 Karen, already working part-time, felt stretched to the limit.
-After inspecting numerous houses that were either too far out or too expensive, Karen and David knew they had difficult decisions to make.
-"Staying close to the city was important to us, but to move into what we felt we needed meant taking on a huge mortgage, even although our lovely house was worth a great deal.
-On top of that we would have to pay the Stamp duties, and the cost of moving.
+After inspecting numerous houses that were either too far out of the city or too expensive, Karen and David knew they had difficult decisions to make.
+"Staying close to the city was important to us, but to move into what we felt we needed meant taking on a huge mortgage, even though our lovely house was worth a great deal.
+On top of that we would have to pay stamp duty and the cost of moving.
 It wasn't economically viable.
 Plus we wanted to stay in the same area."

-Karen has no regrets.
-Instead she is resolutely happy with their choice.
+Karen is resolutely happy with their choice.
 "Already we have more space.
-It was just about thinking outside the square" she says.
+It was just about thinking outside the square," she says.

-If you have decided to stay where you are, you could follow these top three rules of spending on property so that you reduce the possibnility of over capitalising (where the cost of improvements outweigh the value they add).
+If you have decided to stay where you are, you could follow these top three rules of spending on property so you reduce the possibility of overcapitalising (where the cost of improvements outweigh the value they add).

-If you're putting in a new bathroom and/or kitchen, or a new level, then make sure it comes in on budget.
+If you're putting in a new bathroom or kitchen, or a new level, make sure it comes in on budget.
 Blow-outs could take a long time to recoup.
 Consider a project manager if you think you need help.

 Find discounts on everything you can.
-And at the same time don't cut corners with quality.
+At the same time don't cut corners with quality.
 A bad renovation could cost more in the long term.